englander/replication_closures/README.md

 ### Statement about Rights

-I certify that the author of the manuscript has legitimate access to and permission to use the data used in this manuscript.
+I certify that the author of the manuscript has documented permission to redistribute/publish the data contained within this replication package.
+Appropriate permissions are documented in the LICENSE.txt file.

 ## Dataset list